gerritjandebruin/home-assistant/README.md

 Over the years, toilets, bathroom, second floor (2017), a roof terrace (2020) and a bike shed (2020) were added.

 ![](www/aerial-1930.jpg)
 Aerial photo of Utrecht around 1930.
 The arrow marks our street.
 On the right, we observe the Dom tower, which can be seen from the house as well.
-[Source](https://hetutrechtsarchief.nl/collectie/2C8CA0EEF8605EE4B7786F7C60876957).
+[Het Utrechts Archief](https://hetutrechtsarchief.nl/collectie/2C8CA0EEF8605EE4B7786F7C60876957).

 ## Devices
 The following table will provide the devices used by the home automation.